JAVA: A VENUE BOOKING PLATFORM

 • Dev Hand-Off

-My initial assumption was that users that produced events would find a lot of their pain points to be centered around physical logistics, such as finding venues, vendors, and hiring companies for video/sound.
+My initial assumption is that users that produced events would find a lot of their pain points to be centered around physical logistics, such as finding venues, vendors, and hiring companies for video/sound.

 A lot of these components can be time consuming to research looking for the right fit, and even potentially costly, depending on the route taken with hiring certain vendors and budget limits.